janousy/CPS-DevOps/README.md

 The methodology and findings on how other safety criteria were determined can be found in a subfolder of this repository at [CPS-DevOps/blob/main/simulator/README.md](https://github.com/janousy/CPS-DevOps/blob/main/simulator/README.md)

 ## Future Work

 An integration of our evaluated data of the scenarios into to the pipeline extension would be an ultimate goal.
 Therefore, the pipeline has to be adjusted to read our evaluated dataset of Carla and not only BeamNG.

 ### Pipeline Extension

 ### Evaluation of Other Scenarios

-Click [here](https://github.com/janousy/CPS-DevOps/blob/main/simulator/README.md) to read further details about the future work for the simulator.
+A full explanation on future work to be done can be found at [CPS-DevOps/simulator/README.md](https://github.com/janousy/CPS-DevOps/blob/main/simulator/README.md) in the section "Future Work" to read further details about the future work for the simulator.

-<br>**Summary:**<br>
-The baseline for our AI agent is the pre-built one from Carla.
+Quickly summarized: The baseline for our AI agent is the pre-built one from Carla.
 Improving the AI agent to be more sophisticated would make the evaluation of the scenarios more meaningful.
 Additionally, adding configured destination points according to the scenarios would simplify the scenarios run through and evaluation.
 An extension of the Classification Criteria with traffic rate, weather etc. would add more sense to the evaluation alongside with building more purposeful custom scenarios for our AI to provide an extended data set.

 ## Acknowledgement